 This book is the accompanying companion to the recording of Hymns and Songs for Living.
 It provides the History Story for each hymn and song included on the Hymns and Songs for Living recording, including information about other historical events that occurred around the same time the hymn or song was written.

-The initial commenter was Dr. Nancy Graham, who recommended using an established style manul, like Chicago, as the systematic structure for presentation of references throughout the book.
+The initial editorial commenter was Dr. Nancy Graham, who recommended using an established style manul, like Chicago, as the systematic structure for presentation of references from throughout the book.
 A short credit page for her is included on the dropdown local menu above.

-To address possible reservations of some regarding throughness and/or reliability of information presented in this publication's history stories, considerable supporting cross-references are provided for the source materials used.
-The Chicago style manul, widely used by social science publications, was adopted for presentation of those references via extensive footnotes and a bibliography.
+Because opinions can be quite strong about religious subject matter, to address possible reservations of some regarding throughness and/or reliability of information presented in this publication's history stories, considerable supporting cross-references are provided for the source materials used.
+The Chicago style manual, widely used by social science publications, was adopted for presentation of those references via extensive footnotes and a bibliography.

-Two selections from the book are accessible via the dropdown local menu above for:
+Draft finals of two selections from the book are accessible via the dropdown local menu above for: